umvirt/multilib/README.md

-#ULFS Mutilib
+# ULFS Mutilib

 Version 0.2.1 (Linux From Scratch 12.1 systemd)

 ## About

-Scripts to build multilib support for Linux From Scratch.

-Multilib support is needed to run x86 binaries in amd64 environment:
+Multilib is needed to run x86 binaries in amd64 environment:

 * Wine
 * Some compilers & build utils
 * Old GNU/Linux games and emulators

-## Current status

-Current status is almost done.

-All is needed is fix issue with systemd-255 build.
+Scripts to build multilib support for Linux From Scratch.

+This scripts covers only base system which contain packages from LFS book.

+Multilib is optional subsystem it can be installed at any time.

 ## Installation